pharmai/plip/DOCUMENTATION.md

 This value corresponds approximately to the radius of benzene + 0.6 Å.

 ##### π-Cation Interactions
-π-Cation interactions are reported for each pairing of a positive charge and an aromatic ring if the distance between the charge center and the aromatic ring center is less than PICATION_DIST_MAX.
+π-Cation interactions are reported for each pairing of a positive charge and an aromatic ring if the distance between the charge center and the aromatic ring center is less than PICATION_DIST_MAX and the offset between the ring center and the charge is no larger than PISTACK_OFFSET_MAX.
 In the case of a putative π-cation interaction with a tertiary amine of the ligand, an additional angle criterion is applied (see documentation in the source code).

 ##### Salt Bridges